Here Be Dragons: Bimodal posteriors arise from numerical integration error in longitudinal models: Introduction

 When multi-modality arises from numerical error, stability of the integration method matters for potentially a very large region of the parameter space -- far beyond true or even plausible parameter combinations -- the boundaries of which are probably unknown when first going in.
 The numerical methods we use (Runge-Kutta 4 and 4-5 order) are extremely common (\emph{e.g.}\ \citealp{falster2017multitrait}), and numerically more reliable than other commonly used methods such as Euler (implemented in \citealp{cotter2010approximation} and \citealp{iida2014linking}).
-We demonstrate that the problem arises theoretically, and is empirically observable, for an affine first-order ordinary differential equation with negative slope, such as the von Bertalanffy \citep{von1938quantitative} model where we first observed it.
+We demonstrate that the problem arises theoretically, and is empirically observable, for a linear first-order ordinary differential equation with negative slope, such as the von Bertalanffy \citep{von1938quantitative} model where we first observed it.
 The von Bertalanffy model is our central example in a re-parameterised form.
-Affine ODEs are common, and the RK4 method is typically considered reliable for short step sizes \citep{butcher2016numerical}.
+Linear ODEs are common, and the RK4 method is typically considered reliable for short step sizes \citep{butcher2016numerical}.
 To find a situation where the combination of the two produced a novel pathology was unexpected.
-The affine ODE has an analytic solution which allows usto side-step the identifiability problem by not using numerical methods, however if numerical error introduces non-uniqueness elsewhere it may be in situations without such a work-around.
+The linear ODE has an analytic solution which allows me to side-step the identifiability problem by not using numerical methods, however if numerical error introduces non-uniqueness elsewhere it may be in situations without such a work-around.